Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Update-AzADUser.md

 ### Example 3 - Update the display name of a user using piping

 ```
-PS C:\> Get-AzureRmADUser -ObjectId 155a5c10-93a9-4941-a0df-96d83ab5ab24 | Update-AzureRmADUser -DisplayName MyNewDisplayName
+PS C:\> Get-AzADUser -ObjectId 155a5c10-93a9-4941-a0df-96d83ab5ab24 | Update-AzADUser -DisplayName MyNewDisplayName
 ```

-Gets the user with object id '155a5c10-93a9-4941-a0df-96d83ab5ab24' and pipes that to the Update-AzureRmADUser cmdlet to update the display name of that user to 'MyNewDisplayName'.
+Gets the user with object id '155a5c10-93a9-4941-a0df-96d83ab5ab24' and pipes that to the Update-AzADUser cmdlet to update the display name of that user to 'MyNewDisplayName'.

 ## PARAMETERS